 Preventing Employee Theft Is Your Business

 Billions of dollars are stolen from businesses by their employees on an annual basis, and a whopping 75 percent of employees actually admit to having stolen from their employer at least once.
-As a business owner, the best defense you have against instances of employee theft is to install business security systems with video surveillance.
+As a business owner, the best defense you have against instances of employee theft is to install business life safety systems with video surveillance.
 It’s a proven fact that employees who know that they’re being monitored are far less likely to take their chances at stealing, so installing cameras could give you the edge you need and help keep your company theft-free.

 Admittedly, professionally installed camera systems are not an inexpensive investment to make.
 The loss prevention alone, however, means that the initial cost of the technology pays for itself quite quickly.